ppcsuite/ppcd/chaincfg/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/btcsuite/btcd/chaincfg)

-Package chaincfg defines chain configuration parameters for the three standard Bitcoin networks and provides the ability for callers to define their own custom Bitcoin networks.
+Package chaincfg defines chain configuration parameters for the three standard Peercoin networks and provides the ability for callers to define their own custom Bitcoin-based networks.

-Although this package was primarily written for btcd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Bitcoin networks or for projects needing to define their own network.
+Although this package was primarily written for ppcd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Bitcoin networks or for projects needing to define their own network.